This page: The Real Man Letter 5 Stages of realisation Letter 6 Letter 7 What is yoga? Letter 8 Samadhi Letter 9 What is salvation and how?

-He who possesses patience, kindness, inemnity, friendliness to all creatures, grave in nature, having good conduct and following the seers and the scriptures, - such are the qualities of the pure man.
+He who possesses patience, kindness, non-enmity, friendliness to all creatures, grave in nature, having good conduct and following the seers and the scriptures - such are the qualities of the pure man.
 Trouble can never touch such a mind that is always full of devotion to the Supreme, and he who is prepared to sacrifice his friends, relatives and well-wishers, family and all, for the sake of the pure Self, and who hears and explains in detail the hymns and stories of the Deity with love.

 Such a person who possesses the aforesaid qualities is the real saint.
 The aspirant and the society which will be guided by such seers shall have liberation, without doubt.

-By seeing such a personality, the mind or group will enjoy the real taste of my story.
+By seeing such a personality, the mind or group will enjoy the real taste of My story.
 In this way, mind will develop faith in God, pure love, and then culminate in devotion.
 This devotion will help to develop detachment from the world.
 Detachment will lead the mind towards spiritual improvement.
 Thus he walks on the path of YOGA whereby the mind passes through concentration - SAMADHI, and finally reaches the supreme goal of life.

 How far is God?

 He is so near, even you yourself are far from Him.